lehnertu/LiberaSpark-OPCUA/README.md

 This package was unpacked manually and the necessary files installed from `.../usr/include/boost/` into `$SDKTARGETSYSROOT/usr/include`

+## Libera libraries (for MCI)
+To use the MCI facility to access the internal instrument data a few libraries proprietary to [Instrumentation Technologies]http://www.i-tech.si/.
+These were obtained in two files
+- `libera-base3.0-dev_3.0-426+r23640+helium_armelx.deb`
+- `libera-mci3.0-dev_3.0-426+r23640+helium_armelx.deb`
+The packages were manually extracted and theh eaders copied into local directories for MCI programming
+- `LiberaSpark-OPCUA/istd/*`
+- `LiberaSpark-OPCUA/mci/*`
+- `LiberaSpark-OPCUA/isig/*`
+The binaries can be copied from the instrument
+- from `/opt/libera/lib/*`
+- to `$SDKTARGETSYSROOT/opt/libera/lib`
+In addition, one needs to create symbolic links like `ln -s libliberamci.so.3.0 libliberamci.so` The libraries obtained this way should include
+- `liberamci.so`
+- `liberaisig.so`
+- `liberaistd.so`
+- `liberainet.so`
+In the same way another 3 binary libraries need to be installed
+- `$SDKTARGETSYSROOT/usr/lib/libomniORB4.so.2.0`
+- `$SDKTARGETSYSROOT/usr/lib/libomnithread.so.4.0`
+- `$SDKTARGETSYSROOT/usr/lib/libomniDynamic4.so.2.0`

 ## Compile and link the server
 A makefile is not yet provided, just a few lines are required to build the server.
 - `source ./environment`